-If you’re looking to invest in a wood burning stove you may well find yourself wondering what wood you’ll require.
+If you’re looking to invest in a wood-burning stove you may well find yourself wondering what wood you’ll require.
 There are many options for wood you can choose from, but not all wood is the same.
 Some wood burns quicker than others, while some produce more smoke.
-Here we look at the different types of wood you can use and which are more efficient for your wood burning stove.
+Here we look at the different types of wood you can use and which are more efficient for your wood-burning stove.

 Which is better, hardwood or softwood?

-Hardwood includes any broadleaf or deciduous tree types, including Birches, Beeches and Elms.
+Hardwood includes any broadleaf or deciduous tree types, including Birches, Beeches, and Elms.
 Softwoods are conifers such as Cedars and Firs and Pines.
-As a rule, hardwood is better for burning in a wood burning stove because it has a higher density and therefore burns more slowly, making it the more efficient wood to choose.
+As a rule, hardwood is better for burning in a wood-burning stove because it has a higher density and therefore burns more slowly, making it the more efficient wood to choose.
 In comparison, softwood has a density of around half that of hardwood, which means it will burn twice as quickly and you’ll need twice as much.

-Which wood should I chose?
+Which wood should I choose?

 - Apple Wood– This burns fairly slowly and has the added benefit of producing a pleasant apple aroma that can be very attractive and highly sought after.
 This type of wood can be potentially difficult to come by depending on where you live.

 - Ash – This is considered the best wood for burning in a stove, as it has a steady, strong flame with a high heat output.
-Ash should be fairly easy to come by and is one of the most economical woods you can buy to burn in a wood burning stove.
+Ash should be fairly easy to come by and is one of the most economical woods you can buy to burn in a wood-burning stove.

 - Beech – Beech burns in a similar way to Ash and is highly suitable for burning in a stove as it is easy to come by and efficient.